cedar-policy/rfcs/text/0019-stricter-validation.md

 ### Unspecified principal/resource entity types

 The validator has a concept of an unspecified principal or resource entity type in an action `appliesTo` specification.
-When `principalTypes` or `resourceTypes` is omitted, we interpret the schema as declaring that the action does not apply to any particular principal/resource entity type.
+When `principalTypes` or `resourceTypes` is omitted from the schema for a given action, we interpret the schema as declaring that the action does not apply to any particular principal/resource entity type.
-It instead applies to the "unspecified" principal or resource, which allows a users to make authorization requests using that action without providing the principal or resource.
+It instead applies to the _unspecified_ principal or resource, which allows users to make authorization requests for that action without providing a specific principal or resource entity.
+This is implemented now by assigning the _AnyEntity_ type to a variable when it is unspecified, but doing so is not possible in strict validation due to its lack of width subtyping.

-This is implemented by assigning the `AnyEntity` type to a variable when it is unspecified, but this depends on width subtyping between entity types which we want to eliminate from strict validation.
+To resolve this issue, both permissive and strict validation will no longer type an unspecified principal/resource as _AnyEntity_, and instead treat it more precisely as some _specific but not named_ entity type that is _not equal to any other entity type_.
-Instead of treating it as `AnyEntity`, we will instead treat it more precisely as some specific entity type that is not equal to any other entity type.
+This change essentially matches what was the intended semantics of the unspecified entity all along: It shouldn't matter which entity you pass in, policy evaluation will always behave the same.

 ## Drawbacks